rage-rb/rage/README.md

 ![Tests](https://github.com/rage-rb/rage/actions/workflows/main.yml/badge.svg)
 ![Ruby Requirement](https://img.shields.io/badge/Ruby-3.3%2B-%23f40000)

-**Rage** is an API-first Ruby framework with a modern, fiber-based runtime that enables transparent, non-blocking concurrency while preserving familiar developer ergonomics.
-It focuses on **capability and operational simplicity**, letting teams build production-grade systems in a single, coherent runtime.
+**Rage** is an API-first Ruby web framework that combines the developer experience of Rails with fiber-based concurrency.
+You write standard synchronous Ruby code - Rage handles the concurrency transparently, running APIs, background jobs, and WebSockets in a single process with fewer moving parts.

-Rage uses Rails compatibility as a foundation and provides backend primitives optimized for a single-runtime model: background jobs that run in-process, WebSockets without external dependencies, object-oriented domain events, and automatic API documentation.
+Rage uses Rails compatibility as a foundation and provides backend primitives optimized for a single-runtime model: background jobs that run in-process, scalable WebSockets and SSE streams, object-oriented domain events, and automatic API documentation.

 ## Why Rage